MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exreleasespinlockshared.md

 The interrupt request level (IRQL) to restore.
 Set this parameter to the KIRQL value that was returned by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451053">ExAcquireSpinLockShared</a> call that acquired the spin lock.

+#### - SpinLock [in, out]

+A pointer to the spin lock to release.
+The caller must own this spin lock for shared access.

 ## -returns

 None.

 ## -remarks

 This routine must be called only for a spin lock that is owned by the caller.

 On entry to this routine, the caller must be running at IRQL = DISPATCH_LEVEL.
 Before exiting, <b>ExReleaseSpinLockShared</b> restores the IRQL to the value specified by the <i>OldIrql</i> parameter.